Security+: carrying out data security and privacy practices in response to specific scenarios [updated 2021]

 The user is the individual who uses the data.
 Data users may perform input, output, editing and other functions related to the data based upon their role in the organization.

-Many organizations will find that they are subject to certain laws and regulations and they will have to ensure that they are in compliance with their stated security policies and regulations.
+Many organizations will find that they are subject to certain laws and regulations and they will have to ensure that they comply with their stated security policies and regulations.
 This is done via a process called compliance testing.
 Compliance testing verifies that all necessary and required components of a security solution are properly deployed and functioning.
-The methods of which to compliance test include log analysis, penetration testing, and vulnerability scans.
+The methods of compliance tests include log analysis, penetration testing and vulnerability scans.

 18 HIPAA Identifiers, Loyola